EnzoGuillouche/StellarDynamics/README.md

 3. Run the simulation:

+    For *Linux/macOS*:

     ```bash
-    .\launchSimulation.sh
+    ./launchSimulation.sh
     ```

+    For *Windows* (using PowerShell):

+    ```bash
+    .\launchSimulation.ps1
+    ```

+4. Experience the simulation:

+Once the simulation is running, a web tab will open in your default browser, displaying the solar system simulation in 3D.
+From here, you can start navigating and exploring the planets, their orbits, and more.

-## Usage
+## Usage 🌍

-Upon running the simulation, you will see the solar system with the Sun at the center and the planets orbiting around it.
+Navigating the Simulation:

-Use the camera controls to navigate through the simulation and explore the system.
+- Zoom: Use the scroll wheel to zoom in and out.

+- Pan: Click and drag to move the camera across the scene.

+- Orbit: Hold the right mouse button and drag to orbit around a planet.

+- Jump to a Planet: Click on any planet to focus the camera on it.

+Modifying Planet Properties:

-You can modify the parameters of planets (such as mass, velocity) in the code to observe how these changes affect their orbits.
+Open the code file and adjust parameters such as mass, velocity, or orbital distance to see how these changes affect the orbital paths.

+Watch how the orbits change dynamically as the physical laws take effect.

-## Contributing
+## Contributing 🤝

-Feel free to fork the repository, submit issues, or create pull requests if you'd like to contribute to the project!
+This project is open-source and welcomes contributions from developers, scientists, and enthusiasts alike!

+**Bug Reports**: Found an issue?
+Open an issue on GitHub and let us know.

+**Enhancements**: Have an idea for a new feature or improvement?
+Open a pull request with your suggested changes.

+**Learning & Collaboration**: Whether you're learning about orbital mechanics or simulation development, feel free to join the discussion.
+All contributions are appreciated!

+## Acknowledgements 🏆

+Thanks to VPython for providing the tools to bring this simulation to life, and to all contributors who help make this project better!

+Let’s explore the stars together! ✨